cits3007/cits3007.github.io/assets/labs/lab05.md

 # <---- Bingo!
 You’ve got a root shell!
 ```

+However, working out what values to insert in our `exploit.py` script
+at `start`, `ret` and `offset` will take some experimentation, which
+we'll look at in the following section.
-Try running the command `id` to confirm you are root.
+(By the way: if you do get the exploit working -- try running the command `id` to confirm
+you are root.
+If you've successfully become root, the `id` command will say that your userid
+is 0)

 <div style="border: solid 2pt blue; background-color: hsla(241, 100%,50%, 0.1); padding: 1em; border-radius: 5pt; margin-top: 1em;">